PetJs/this_and_objects/README.md

-# Features of the Console App
+# Features of the Console App From You Dont't Know JS - this and Objects

 ## Class with `this` and Prototypes:
 - Demonstrates how to use `this` to create dynamic properties and methods.